octaveweb/reactjs/notes/01_class.md

 > NPM (Node Package Manager) or NPX (Node Package Execute) this are the topic of Node.js

 #### Breakdown

 - ```base
     npm install -g create-react-app my-app
     ```

-Here we are saying that hay npm can you install `create-react-app` in my-app and also make sure it is install globally or `-g` and remember it is downlode inside your
+Here we are saying that hay npm can you install `create-react-app` in my-app and also make sure it is install globally or `-g` and remember it is downlode inside your device